Ms. Petra Molnar

-I am a Barrister and Solicitor in Toronto, Canada specializing in refugee and human rights law.
-I have also worked as a refugee settlement worker, interpreter, and researcher in Canada and internationally since 2008.
-I regularly share my work at conferences and write about human rights and technology, immigration detention, and the politics of refugee, immigration, and international human rights law.
+Petra Molnar is a Barrister and Solicitor in Toronto, specializing in refugee and human rights law.
+She has also worked as a refugee settlement worker, interpreter, and researcher in Canada and internationally since 2008.
+She regularly share her work at conferences and writes about human rights and technology, immigration detention, and the politics of refugee, immigration, and international human rights law.

 University of Oxford Bob Johnson Graduate Scholarship | Professional